Craving a delicous chili? This electric pressure cooker pulled pork chili will hit the spot.

 Remove pork from EPC and shred using two forks; return shredded pork to pot.
 Season chili to taste as desired, served with your favorite toppings.

-**Please note - If you are using leftover cooked shredded pork to create this chili, you can follow this recipe but you will only need to cook it under pressure (high setting) for 20 minutes, using a quick release to release all pressure from EPC.
+If you're using leftover cooked shredded pork to make this chili, you'll only need to cook it under pressure (high setting) for 20 minutes, using a quick release to release all pressure from the electric pressure cooker.